Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: The Logic

 \begin{itemize} \item $\varphi\Rightarrow\psi \;\;\; \text{abbreviates} \;\;\; ( \varphi\rightarrow \psi) \land ( {\sim}\psi\rightarrow{\sim}\varphi) $

 \item $\varphi\Leftrightarrow\psi \;\;\; \text{abbreviates} \;\;\; (\varphi \leqqq \psi) \land ( \no \varphi \leqqq \no \psi).$ \end{itemize}

-In particular, if $\varphi \Leftrightarrow \psi$ is true then any occurrence of $\varphi$ may be substituted with $\psi$ and vice versa.
-The distinction between regular and strong implication and bi-implication will play a crucial role in the generalization of the axioms of set theory.
+In particular, if $\varphi \Leftrightarrow \psi$ is true then any occurrence of $\varphi$ may be substituted with $\psi$, and vice versa.
+The distinction between regular and strong implication and bi-implication will play a crucial role in the correct formulation of the axioms.

 Next, following up on Remark \ref{remark} we define {\it classical negation} as follows:

 \begin{itemize} \item $\neg \varphi \abbr \varphi\rightarrow \bot$ \end{itemize}

 One can easily check that $\M \models^T \lnot \varphi$ iff $\M \not\models^T \varphi$ while $\M \models^F \lnot \varphi$ iff $\M \models^T \varphi$.
 So in a model $\M$, $\lnot \varphi$ can be either true and not false (when $\M \models^T \varphi$) or false and not true (when $\M \not\models^T \varphi$).
 Using classical negation as a defined notion we can talk about presence and absence of truth and falsity (and, more generally, specify the truth value of a formula) from within the system.
 We will use the following important abbreviations: